 More Jeff Doubet Spanish Shed Photo Resources

-Here are a few more completed Spanish shed photos with the landscaped garden surrounding it.
+In the meantime, here are a few more completed Spanish shed photos with the landscaped garden surrounding it.

-Stone Curbing and Flagstone Pathways in Front of a Spanish Shed
+Stone curbing and flagstone pathways in front of a Spanish shed

 Once the shed was completed, a drought tolerant landscape was installed.
 Oklahoma flagstone was specified for stepping stones and pathways.
 As an accent detail, local sandstone was hand chiseled to make stone curbing.
 An attractive way to retain the mulch in the planting beds.

-Fountain and Drought Tolerant Landscape in Front of Spanish Shed
+Fountain and drought tolerant landscape in front of Spanish shed

 Other custom shed resources by Jeff Doubet: I am proud of designing sheds that have been featured on Oprah.com and inside the pages of Santa Barbara Magazine (page 80).
 You can also see additional Jeff Doubet Spanish-style shed designs, here.